brianli-code/brianli-code/README.md

 ###  👨🏻‍💻  About Me

-- 👨‍🎓I'm currently a first-year computer science major at UC Davis.
+- 👨‍🎓 First-year computer science major at UC Davis
-- 💻 I'm familiar with C, C++, HTML, CSS, and JavaScript.
+- 💻 Familiar with C, C++, HTML, CSS, and JavaScript
-- 🏃 👨‍🍳 Running and cooking are two of my hobbies.
+- 🏃 👨‍🍳 Running and cooking are two of my hobbies
+- 🌉 Based in San Francisco